 Services & Amenities

 Discover unmatched service and unsurpassed ambiance at the Kensington Hotel on State Street.
 While the larger, chain-style hotels wait until you make a request, the friendly staff at our independently owned hotel prides itself on anticipating your needs before you even ask.
-From complimentary Wi-Fi and top-notch cuisine at Relish, our onsite to professional event planning and catering, we go on the clock the second you check in.
+From complimentary Wi-Fi, top-notch local cuisine at Relish, our onsite restaurant, to professional event planning and catering, we go on the clock the second you check in.